shivinck/angular-httpclient/README.md

 # Angular HttpclientApp

-Please give star if you like it.
+Please give a star if you like it.